| Previous Page | Next Page | Index

 2 May - 1 Jun 1794 Departure of the Channel Fleet from St. Helen's, and the lead up to actions and manoeuvres with the French fleet.
 19 May 1794 covered frigates looking into Brest Roads.
 29 May - 1 Jun., what was to be known as the Battle of the Glorious 1st June commences, resulting in the capture of six sail of the line and one sunk.
 Review of the part performed by each British ship engaged.
 13 Jun, the fleet arrived back in home ports.

-14 Feb 1795 the Channel fleet sailed from Torbay for a brief cruise and to see various convoys safe out of the Channel.
+14 Feb 1795 the Channel fleet departed from Torbay for a brief cruise and to see various convoys safe out of the Channel.

 28 Oct 1798 Caesar, Terrible and Melpomene chase French Squadron on its return from Ireland.

-1 Apr 1799, Plymouth, sailed to join Lord Hugh Seymour
+1 Apr 1799 Plymouth, departed to join Lord Hugh Seymour

 25 Apr 1799 cruising off Brest.